fulldecent/cameralife/README.md

 --------
 1. Great photo organization

-   Photos are sorted in folders and also by albums/topics with automatic categorization by keywords.
+   Photos are searchable, and browsable with folders and tags

 2. Full audit trail

-   If you have open access and someone adds lame comments or photo descriptions, you can easily revert changes to the site.

-3. Easy to install and try

-   See the installation flyover at http://youtu.be/sm-v36GcjXk (50 second video)
+   Any change to the site can be undone, individually or in bulk

+3. Installs in one step

+   Yup

 4. Easy to get photos in

-  Users can upload photos via the web, FTP access, iPhoto, iPhone, Mac/Windows/Linux software, Digikam, or any other product that supports FTP.
+   Upload photos using an iOS or Android app, or direct from your SLR camera

 5. Responsive

-  Supports OpenSearch, OpenGraph and RSS.
-Is built using JQuery/AJAX for modernbrowsers, but gracefully degrades without Javascript for accessibility... or if you want to load it on a cell phone made in the 90's.
+   Supports RSS, OpenGraph, OpenSearch and devices from Netscape 1.0 to iOS 8

 6. Integrates well with your site

-  Code is documented and integrates with your database and security model.
-Photos store on your server, Amazon S3, a remote FTP/SFTP server, and rsync.net.
-It scales if you want to offload thumbnailing to separate server(s).
+   Uses OpenID for login/registration and integrates easily with existing login and can serve images off of Amazon S3, Dropbox, remote HTTP, and other CDNs

 7. Supports PHP 5.4+ and MySQL